 Here’s my thinking behind each piece:

 - 2 pairs of pants: light and a dark.
 Maybe khaki or light grey, plus charcoal or navy.

-- 1 pair of denim jeans (coming soon).
+- 1 pair of travel jeans.

 - 1 pair of suit pants (that turn your Gramercy blazer into a full suit).